 Contact Information:

 Please do not hesitate to reach us if you are interested to join a great team of professionals.
-You can email your resume to; Syed Imam, PhD (Program Manager/Clinical Psychologist) at simam@upacsd.com or our Program Assistant, Yndira Esquivel at yesquivel@upacsd.com.
+You can email your resume to: Velia Gitari, MA (Program Manager) at vgitari@upacsd.com or our Program Assistant, Yndira Esquivel at yesquivel@upacsd.com.

 Children’s & Adolescent Mental Health